tango-adb/docs/docs/internal/packet.md

 Because it is originally implemented in C for Linux, all multi-byte fields are in little-endian, and all strings are in UTF-8 encoding.

-Before Android 9, it used `char *` for string handling, so null terminators are required.
+On Android 8 and below, it used `char *` for string handling, so null terminators are required.
 Now it’s transitioning to `std::string`, which doesn't require null-terminators.
 But not all places has been changed, and for backward compatibility, adding null-terminators are still recommended.

 Each packet contains following fields: